 - Ability to complete a demanding academic programme in the UK

 When to upload your references

-If you are invited to interview, you will be required to upload two valid references to the online application centre by Monday 27 February (12:00 GMT).
+If you are invited to interview, you will be required to upload two valid references to the online application centre by Monday, 26 February (12:00 GMT).
 We recommend that you obtain your two references in good time to ensure they are ready and available to upload should you be invited to attend an interview.
 Anyone who has not uploaded their references by the deadline will not be invited to interview.